kfreitag1/WorkoutTimer/README.md

   in my routine
 - As a user, I want to be able to play, pause, and restart execution of my routine
 - As a user, I want to be able to see the current status of each timer segment when my routine is running

+- As a user, I want to have the option to save the entire state of my routine to a file (also have the option to save when close routine)
+- As a user, I want to have the option to load my routine from the saved file and start off exactly where I was